Glass exists as an amorphous solid—fluid yet resilient, always in flux.

-In the hot shop, this process unfolds as an intimate dialogue, where the labor of shaping glass becomes a transformative exchange between body and medium.
+In the hot shop, a process unfolds as an intimate dialogue where the labor of shaping glass becomes a transformative exchange between body and medium.

 Engaging with this molten material makes me more aware of my breath and body.
 My breath expands the glass during this molten window of time—it is as though I am breathing life into the material—while using heat and time determines the placement and outcome of thebubble’s shape.